Glass Fusing & Slumping

-This 2-day workshop is a continuation of Fundamentals of Glass Fusing and Slumping 1.
-Students will take the basics learned in the first workshop and expand on their ideas using more advanced techniques.
+This two-day workshop is a continuation of Fundamentals of Glass Fusing and Slumping I. Students will take the basics learned in the first workshop and expand on their ideas using more advanced techniques.
 Emphasis will be on design, behavior of glass under heat, use of ring saw to create more intricate shapes, and understanding of kiln firing processes.
 Projects will include a large 10”-12” plate, slumping into drop-out ring molds, and ’frit-casting’ into clay molds.
-PREREQUISITE: Fundamentals of Glass Fusing & Slumping I
+PREREQUISITE: Fundamentals of Glass Fusing and Slumping I OR Glass Fusing and Slumping I

 Enter the world of art glass!
 We will focus on the techniques of fusing and slumping, which offer myriad possibilities for creating with color and form.
 You will learn the basics of glass and heat interaction, glass cutting, fusing, and slumping.
 The class will cover mold materials as well as firing and annealing procedures.
 Each week students explore a new process and complete a small project to be kiln-fired.

 This class is a great way to continue your immersion into glass slumping and fusing.
 Using different materials such as clay, fiber, and firebricks you will design and create your own slumping molds.
 We will also discuss glass chemistry and more advanced fusing and slumping processes.
-PREREQUISITE: Glass Fusing & Slumping I
+PREREQUISITE: Fundamentals of Glass Fusing and Slumping I OR Glass Fusing and Slumping I

 Lab sessions are a great benefit, exclusively for Crucible members!
 Practice the skills you learn in class and explore new possibilities with your craft.
 No instruction is provided during lab sessions, but a lab monitor will be present to answer questions, manage safety, and provide overall support.
 You are free to come and go at your convenience during open lab hours, however you must provide your own materials.
-PREREQUISITE: Glass Fusing & Slumping I
+PREREQUISITE: Glass Fusing and Slumping II and Crucible membership